AbdulAziz123879/ai_recommendation_site/README.md

 ### View Online

 Simply visit the live site in your web browser—no installation required!
-Just open the `index.html` file or access the GitHub Pages link if hosted online.
+Just open the `search-ai-tools.netlify.app` file or access the GitHub Pages link if hosted online.

 ### Download & Run Locally